GXimingLu/neurologic_decoding/unilm/README.md

-This directory contains code to run neurologic decoding on top of Unilm
+This directory contains code to run neurologic decoding on top of UniLM

 * Activate conda environment
     ```